-In the realm of subscription and delivery services, the concept of an "empty box" might seem puzzling at first.
-However, understanding and managing these can significantly enhance your delivery process's efficiency.
-Let's dive into what an empty box is, why it's important to remove them from your delivery events, and a step-by-step guide on how to do so.
+Understanding and managing empty boxes can significantly enhance your delivery process's efficiency.
+Let's dive into what an empty box is, why it's important to remove them from Active Orders, and a step-by-step guide on how to do so.

 What is an Empty Box?

-An empty box, often referred to as a "build your own box", "fill your boots box", "you choose box", or "empty basket", is a core item in many subscription services.
+An empty box, often referred to as a 'build your own box', 'fill your boots box', 'you choose box', or 'empty basket', is a core item in many subscription services.
 These boxes offer customers the flexibility to select their preferred items for each delivery.
-Despite their potential to be empty, they are treated as standard orders, meaning they can be subscribed to and included in event orders, even without any contents.
+E.g. a customer might choose an empty box so they have the control over what they add into their box each week, rather than receiving a set box curated by you.
+Empty boxes are treated as standard orders, meaning they can be subscribed to and included in Active Orders.
+Because a customer can subscribe to an empty box they will be included in Active Orders even when a customer hasn't actually added any items into their empty box that week.

 Why Remove Empty Boxes?